laxmikant-ainapure/upcxx/src/README.md

     this function so it is not guaranteed to exist.

-  * `SizeAfter ubound(SizeBefore prefix, T const&)`: Computes a storage size upper-bounding the buffer size needed to hold the serialized value as appended to an input buffer of size `prefix`.
-See the "Serialization:
-    Storage Sizes" section below for valid types of `SizeAfter` and `SizeBefore`.
+  * `SizeAfter ubound(SizeBefore prefix, T const&)`: Computes a storage size upper-bounding the buffer size needed to hold some incoming "prefix" of data plus the appended serialized value.
+See the "Serialization: Storage Sizes" section below for valid types of `SizeAfter` and `SizeBefore`.
 If the trivial mechanism is used than this just pads `prefix` to `alignof(T)` and adds `sizeof(T)`.
-Otherwise the provided default returns the invalid storage size indicating no upper bound (which will cause `serialization_writer` to use a growable buffer).
+Otherwise the provided default returns the invalid storage size indicating no upper bound (which will cause `detail::serialization_writer` to use a growable buffer). **Important**: the bound is interpreted as _exact_ when it is purely static!
+If the return is pure static but during `serialize` less space is used, correctness is compromised (specifically during `serialization_reader::skip_sequence`).
+    Again, see "Serialization: Storage Sizes" for what it means to be purely static.

   * `bool references_buffer`: Whether the deserialized object holds pointers into the buffer form which it was deserialized.
 The default value is `false`.